-To do that you need to add the reusable block the post or page.
-Here’s how you can add reusable block to the post.
+To do that you need to add the reusable block to the post or page.
+Here’s how you can add a reusable block to the post.

 Select empty block space and press on +, then simply type the name of your reusable block.

 Then simply select the Gutenberg reusable block.